Deep learning regression for inverse quantum scattering: Introduction

 Machine Learning is a collection of powerful tools that predicts parameters or classify features based on experimental or synthetic data.
 A plethora of applications exist, such as the reconstruction of porous media \cite{PhysRevE.96.043309}, feature selection by mutual information \cite{1114861}, percolation and fracture propagation in disordered solids \cite{PhysRevE.102.011001}, the behavior of Ising spin-lattice \cite{PhysRevE.102.013307}, a model for turbulent fluxes that recovers spontaneous zonal flow \cite{PhysRevE.101.061201}, classification of complex features in diffraction images \cite{PhysRevE.99.063309} and much more \cite{Vargas_Hern_ndez_2019, yao, robo}.

-Recently, two-dimensional quantum scattering is receiving attention, E. de Prunelé gave a formulation for non-isotropic interactions localized on circle \cite{DePrunele2018}.
+Recently, two-dimensional quantum scattering is receiving attention, E. de Prunelé gave a formulation for non-isotropic interactions localized on a circle \cite{DePrunele2018}.
 Maioli \textit{et al} found analytic solutions for the wavefunction scattered by circular and elliptic billiards \cite{Maioli2018, Maioli2019} and presented a scattering with two-potential formalism \cite{Maioli2019b}.
-Which they used a boundary-wall potential introduced by M. G. E. da Luz \textit{et al} \cite{Heller1997}.
-Therefore, F. M Zanetti \textit{et al} explores the eigenstates and scattering solutions for billiards using the Boundary Wall Method (BWM) \cite{Zanetti2008}, which is useful to find analytic solutions for the $T$ matrix.
+They used a boundary-wall potential introduced by M. G. E. da Luz \textit{et al} \cite{Heller1997}.
+Which is useful to find analytic solutions for the $T$ matrix, the eigenstates, and the scattering solutions for billiards\cite{Zanetti2008}.
 Along these lines, the BWM provides a significant way to study quantum scattering and electromagnetic wave propagation for TE or TM modes due to the analogy of both physical phenomena \cite{Zanetti2009}.
 On the other hand, inverse scattering problems have a significant role in applied physics, such as the reconstruction of medium properties \cite{Rizzuti_2017}.
-In this scenario, G. Ariel and H. Diamant \cite{PhysRevE.102.022110} shown a method to infer the entropy from the structure factor (which can be obtained by quantum scattering), and T. Tyni numerically investigated the two-dimensional inverse scattering with the aid of Saito's uniqueness theorem \cite{Tyni_2020}.
-G. Fotopoulos and M. Harju \cite{fotopoulos} study how to retrieve the singularities of a unknown potential using the Born approximation.
+In this scenario, G. Ariel and H. Diamant \cite{PhysRevE.102.022110} showed a method to infer the entropy from the structure factor (which can be obtained by quantum scattering), and T. Tyni numerically investigated the two-dimensional inverse scattering with the aid of Saito's uniqueness theorem \cite{Tyni_2020}.
+G. Fotopoulos and M. Harju \cite{fotopoulos} study how to retrieve the singularities of an unknown potential using the Born approximation.

+The purpose is to provide a simple method that obtains the potential parameters based on the scattering data.
+This type of inverse problem is extensively frequent in scattering physics.
+It is designated a regression problem in the machine learning vocabulary.
+The method consists in choosing a potential that models the physical system, then generating synthetic data to train a neural network.
+Hence, we select a circular boundary wall potential.
+This geometry is reasonable because we know the analytic solutions for the eigenstates and the scattered states\cite{Maioli2018}.